Secure, maintain, and upgrade¶

 check_worker_memory(monitors for memory leaks in queue workers)

-check_email_deliverer_process(monitors for whether outgoing emails are being sent)
+check_email_deliverer_process(monitors for whether scheduled outgoing emails are being sent)

 check_postgres_replication_lag(checks streaming replication is up to date).